 Fixed and Variable Orifice Tubes

 An air conditioning system contains a metering device that lowers the pressure and temperature of the refrigerant to the evaporator core.
 Automotive air conditioning systems can be classified by the type of metering device used.
-There's the (TXV) thermostatic expansion valve, the (FOT) fixed orifice tube, and the (VOV) variable orifice valve.
+There is the (TXV) thermostatic expansion valve, the (FOT) fixed orifice tube, and the (VOV) variable orifice valve.
 The VOV is an improvement in performance over the fixed orifice valve, because like a TXV, it can change its output based on operating conditions.

-Variable orifice valve's look the same as fixed orifice tubes, but are able to change output depending on different operating conditions.
-A fixed orifice tube is really a compromise between highway performance, stop and go, and idle performance.
+A variable orifice valve looks the same as a fixed orifice tube but can change output depending on different operating conditions.
+A fixed orifice tube is a compromise between highway performance, stop and go, and idle performance.

 With a VOV at idle, a bimetal control spring blocks off one of two ports, reducing the flow of refrigerant and allowing more heat to be removed in the condenser.
-As speeds increase, the valve opens back up allowing maximum flow through the system again.
-This improves performance over a fixed orifice tube at low speeds and idle, while still providing a high level of performance at highway speeds.
+As speeds increase, the valve opens back up, allowing maximum flow through the system again.
+It improves performance over a fixed orifice tube at low speeds and idle, while still providing a high level of performance at highway speeds.